genkgo/mail/README.md

 While analyzing what mail library to use when refactoring a code base, we discovered that the available ones are mostly legacy libraries.
 Some do not use namespaces and every library we encountered was merely a collection of scalar property bags than objects using encapsulation.
-Yes, we indeed criticize.
-Although we have these libs in the past, we now know that they suck.
+Although we have these libs in the past with joy, they do not meet current quality standards.
 So, we built a new and better library that uses modern programming principles.

 Use this if you want to send e-mails over different transports and protocols using immutable messages and streams.